jun-csbio/e2eatp/README.md

   $ python predict.py -sf example/results/ -seq_fa example/seq.fa
 ~~~

-## The docking result
+## Result

-*The docking result of each pocket should be found in the outputted folder, i.e., "ATPx", where "x" is the pocket index number.
-In each "ATPx" folder, the ATP docking pose could be found in the file of "final.pdb".
+* The prediction result of E2EATP for each protein (e.g., 5DN1A) in your input fasta file (-seq_fa) could be found in the folder which you input as '-sf'.

 ## Update History: